AriFordsham/GHCWiki/status/ghc-6.12.md

 - **External Core** (output only) is working again, thanks to Tim Chevalier.

+- **Haddock 2** (see also [\#1964](https://gitlab.haskell.org//ghc/ghc/issues/1964) (GHC.Prim), [\#2335](https://gitlab.haskell.org//ghc/ghc/issues/2335) (build problem))

+  - Build it with GHC (maybe ship it with GHC too)
+  - Documentation for GHC API done via Haddock 2

 - **Extensible exceptions**, along the lines of Simon's paper [ An Extensible Dynamically-Typed Hierarchy of Exceptions](http://www.haskell.org/~simonmar/papers/ext-exceptions.pdf).
 This is mainly a library change.  *Simon Marlow*

 - **Parallel garbage collection** (see [ Parallel generational-copying garbage collection with a block-structured heap](http://research.microsoft.com/%7Esimonpj/papers/parallel-gc/index.htm)).  *Simon Marlow*

 - **Shared libraries**, as a result of Clemens Fruhwirth's Summer of Code project.  *Simon Marlow*

+  - Binaries get much smaller
+  - Compile a package on Windows to a DLL; it just works
+  - C program (or Excel) that calls multiple Haskell functions gets just one copy of the RTS, rather than one per DLL as now.
+  - Performance penalty, but too small to measure

 - **[ Type families](http://haskell.org/haskellwiki/GHC/Indexed_types)**, fully working. *Manuel Chakravarty and Simon PJ*